-Georg Wilhelm Friedrich Hegel was a German philosopher came up with a theory that attempts to reconcile these apparent contradictions.
-(I know I’m bringing up a philosopher, but stay with me.)
+Georg Wilhelm Friedrich Hegel was a German philosopher who came up with a theory that attempts to reconcile these apparent contradictions.
 In short, he said that the contradiction between a proposition (thesis) and its antithesis is resolved at a higher level of truth (synthesis).

 But this creates a contradiction.
 How can you accept yourself just as you are, but also work toward improvement?
 They seem like oil and water, impossible to mix.
 And so most folks struggle, leaning one way or another.
 They might become so focused on acceptance that they ignore real problems or issues in their own lives or the lives of their loved ones.
 Or, they might become so focused on constant improvement that they become unhappy, never satisfied with their current situation.

 I believe, like Hegel did, that when we see a contradiction or dialectic, there is usually a deeper truth that underlies the conflict.
 And if we stick with it long enough, we might just figure it out.

 So for example, I believe that you have to love and accept yourself in order to truly grow and change.
 I think grace provides the foundation for truth to be applied.
 I think they work in concert with one another.
 For example, you might remember that in his gospel, John writes that Jesus was full of grace and truth.

 And I think we do best when we experience both grace and truth.
 Together.